 UWB PHY from Clause 15 of IEEE 802.15.4-2020 will be the starting point.
 The 802.15.4z amendment already introduced a no-data packet format to improve link budget.
 The multi-millisecond UWB can be seen an extension of this packet format to improve the link budget and ToF accuracy further.
 In this packet format, there will be short fragments that are separated by at least a millisecond and the overall packet will span over multiple fragments, hence the name multi-millisecond.
 The improvements to this Clause are, but not limited to,

-A preamble-only packet format that will enable efficient and fast CIR generation with multi-millisecond coherent combining
+A preamble-only packet format that will enable efficient and fast CIR generation with multi-millisecond coherent combining.

-A mixed packet format that consists of both preamble-only and STS-only fragments spanning over multi-milliseconds
+A mixed multi-millisecond packet format where each millisecond consists of either preamble-only fragments or fragments containing randomly modulated pulses, aimed at providing ranging integrity.
+The fragments of randomly modulated pulses will follow preamble-only fragments.
+The number of fragments of each type will be defined.
+Pulse randomization could be AES-128 based, as in the IEEE 802.15.4z-2020 amendment.